LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion-walkthrough.rst

          'LC101'
          [ ]

-Inside each loop, the code simply adds two strings together - whatever is stored in ``newString`` plus one element from the array.
+Inside each loop, the code simply adds two strings together---whatever is stored in ``newString`` plus one element from the array.
 In the ``for`` loop, the element is the next item in the sequence of entries.
 In the ``while`` loop, the element is always the first entry from whatever remains in the array.